-In today’s guide lets jump into Docker containerization technology.
-It is an open source software which helps to set up with Container as a service (CaaS).
+In today’s guide lets jump into Docker Container or containerization technology.
+It is an open-source software which helps to set up with Container as a Service (CaaS).
 It will covert the operating system as a virtualization platform to run with N numbers of Containers.

-- How to install Docker on Red Hat Enterprise and CentOS Linux 7
+- Install Docker on Red Hat Enterprise and CentOS Linux 7

-- How to search for Docker images and launch a container
+- Search for Docker images and launch a container

-- How to connect Docker containers and expose the network
+- Connect Docker containers and expose the network

 - How to manage Docker containers